Event-Based Framework for Agile Resilience in Criticality-Aware Wireless Networks: Mixed-Criticality RSMA (Stage 1)

 Our goal is to optimize power allocation for HC and LC message streams at each user, ensuring queue stability across the system while minimizing computational overhead and user coordination.
 In our proposed MC-RSMA scheme, power allocation targets mean queue stability by ensuring that each buffer's average service rate exceeds the average packet arrival rate.
 This approach minimizes the need for frequent power allocation optimization, thus reducing computational overhead and centralized coordination.
 To maintain fairness among the UEs, we consider a max-min optimization problem that leads to equal utilization of all queues.
 The utilization (i.e., traffic intensity) of a queuing system is defined as the arrival rate divided by the service rate.
 For tractability, we define the optimization variable $\delta_i = \frac{\mathbb{E}[L_i]}{\mathbb{E}[A_i]}$ as the inverse utilization.
 Then, the power allocation problem for the MC-RSMA scheme is formulated as follows:

 Together with the constraints \eqref{HC_stability_constr} and \eqref{LC_stability_constr}, the objective is to maximize the ratio of average service rate and the average arrival rate (i.e., the inverse utilization) of the queue which is most prone to becoming instable, thereby ensuring fairness.
 Note that mean stability holds for UE $i$ as long as $\HC{\delta}_{i}>1$ and $\LC{\delta}_{i} >1$.
 Apart from that, \eqref{c_rate_constr}, \eqref{RSMA_constr}, and \eqref{p_rate_constr} are the rate constraints for the HC and LC data rates, respectively.
 Here, the SINR expressions $\HC{\bar{\Gamma}}_{ji}$ and $\LC{\bar{\Gamma}}_{ji}$ are obtained based on the average channel gains, i.e., from \eqref{gamma_c_ii} -- \eqref{gamma_p_ii} by replacing $|h_{ji}|^2$ with $\mathrm{PL}_{ji},~ i\in \mathcal{I}$.
 Moreover, \eqref{power_constr} is the power constraint for each UE.

-The problem \eqref{opt1} differs from classical RSMA power allocation problems, which typically focus on optimizing the sum of common and private rates without considering data criticality.
-In contrast, our approach specifies target rates (i.e., packet arrival rates) for HC and LC data, which are directly assigned to the common and private streams.
-Therefore, the optimal ratio of common and private rates is not solely determined by interference management and total rate considerations, but must also meet the HC and LC rate requirements of the application.
+\YK{The formulation in \eqref{opt1} significantly differs from classical RSMA power allocation problems, which typically aim to optimize the sum of common and private rates for physical-layer interference management.
+In contrast, our approach adopts a cross-layer perspective by ensuring queue stability for HC and LC streams, which are mapped to the common and private layers, respectively.
+Consequently, the power allocation must meet these criticality-aware rate requirements, rather than merely maximizing total throughput.
+Moreover, the proposed scheme functions as a hybrid single-/multi-connectivity mechanism, shifting the focus from interference mitigation to resilient and efficient support for mixed-criticality services under dynamic link conditions.}

 We first approximate the expectation expressions in the constraints \eqref{HC_stability_constr} and \eqref{LC_stability_constr} by assuming that decoding fails for the entire time slot if the LoS component of the desired channel is blocked.
 Based on the decoding order $\pi_j$ at AP $j$ and considering error propagation in case of undetected blockages, we obtain the following approximate success probabilities at AP $j$: